suraj1297/suraj1297/README.md

 ### Hi there 👋

-I'm Suraj Desai, a software engineer and machine learning engineer with 3 years of industry experience. </br>
+I'm Suraj Desai, a Data Scientist and Generative AI engineer with more than 3 years of industry experience. </br>
 I have a passion for building robust and scalable software systems that solve real-world problems. </br>
 I'm also passionate about leveraging data to solve real-world problems and building efficient algorithms that scale. </br>